giambagiamba/librand/README.md

 - `double RSCauchy(rand_workspace *w, double mean, double gamma);` Generate one random number following a Cauchy distribution with parameters *mean* and *gamma*. *gamma* can be also negative.

+A simple example is provided in the `tests` folder.

 Usage
 -----